On the Linear Speedup of Personalized Federated Reinforcement Learning with Shared Representations

 \section{Abstract}

-Federated reinforcement learning (FedRL) enables multiple agents to collaboratively learn a policy without sharing their local trajectories collected during agent-environment interactions.
-However, in practice, the environments faced by different agents are often heterogeneous, leading to poor performance by the single policy learned by existing FedRL algorithms on individual agents.
-In this paper, we take a further step and introduce a \emph{personalized} FedRL framework (\PFRL) by taking advantage of possibly shared common structure among agents in heterogeneous environments.
+Federated reinforcement learning (FedRL) enables multiple agents to collaboratively learn a policy without needing to share the local trajectories collected during agent-environment interactions.
+However, in practice, the environments faced by different agents are often heterogeneous, but since existing FedRL algorithms learn a single policy across all agents, this may lead to poor performance.
+In this paper, we introduce a \emph{personalized} FedRL framework (\PFRL) by taking advantage of possibly shared common structure among agents in heterogeneous environments.
 Specifically, we develop a class of \PFRL algorithms named \FedRL that learns (1) a shared feature representation collaboratively among all agents, and (2) an agent-specific weight vector personalized to its local environment.
 We analyze the convergence of \FedTD, a particular instance of the framework with temporal difference (TD) learning and linear representations.
 To the best of our knowledge, we are the first to prove a linear convergence speedup with respect to the number of agents in the \PFRL setting.
-To achieve this, we show that \FedTD is an example of the federated two-timescale stochastic approximation with Markovian noise.
+To achieve this, we show that \FedTD is an example of federated two-timescale stochastic approximation with Markovian noise.
 Experimental results demonstrate that \FedTD, along with an extension to the control setting based on deep Q-networks (DQN), not only improve learning in heterogeneous settings, but also provide better generalization to new environments.